theobald-software/theobald-software.github.io/content/_en/xtract-universal/odp/odp-functions-ov.md

 - **[Edit runtime parameters](./odp-settings#edit-parameters)** - Defines [runtime parameters](../execute-and-automate-extractions/extraction-parameters) that can be used as placeholders for data selections.
 - **[Advanced Settings](odp-settings#advanced-settings)** - Includes the **package size** for the extraction.
 - **[Load Live Preview]** - Button to display a real-time preview of the extraction data without executing the extraction.
+- **[Refresh Metadata]** - Performs a new lookup.
+Existing extraction settings are retained, which is not the case when performing new lookups manually.
+Use this button to renew the metadata in case data providers have been adjusted in SAP, another source system has been connected, or the source system has been updated.